NnekaAsuzu/NnekaAsuzu/README.md

 ### About Me

-I am a  **Data Scientist** specializing in building end-to-end machine learning and statistical modeling solutions.
-I focus on feature engineering, model development, and evaluation to solve real-world problems using data.
+I am a **Data Scientist** with experience applying machine learning and statistical modeling to solve business problems.
+My work focuses on exploratory data analysis, feature engineering, model development, evaluation, and communicating insights through dashboards and visualizations that support data-driven decision-making.

 #### Education & Expertise:
 **Master of Science (M.S.) in Management and Systems**, New York University (NYU): Specialization in **Database Technologies, Data Analytics, and Applied Data Science**.